Dhokha: Round D Corner: Cast

+Production

+In July 2019, T Series announced that Khushali Kumar would make her acting debut in a project titled Dahi Cheeni directed by debutant filmmaker Ashween Neal Mani, and featuring R. Madhavan in a further leading role.
+However, the project was stalled after the first draft did not materialise as expected, and prompted T Series to launch a new film with the same cast.

 Music

 The music for the film is composed by Tanishk Bagchi, Bappi Lahiri and Gourov Dasgupta.
 The background score is composed by Amar Mohile.
 The lyrics are penned by Kumaar, Anjaan and Devshi Khanduri.

 The first song "Mere Dil Gaaye Ja (Zooby Zooby)" song was remake of the film Dance Dance's "Zooby Zooby" performed by Alisha Chinai with Bappi Lahiri as composer and Anjaan as lyricist.
+Kohinoor Mukherjee worked as a mixing and mastering engineer for the song "Tu Banke Hawa".

 Reception

 Dhaval Roy of The Times of India rated the film 2.5 out of 5 stars and wrote "You may enjoy the movie for its performances, but if suspense thrillers are your jam, you may feel deceived".
 Grace Cyril of India Today rated the film 2.5 out of 5 stars and wrote "Selling scripts like these as top-notch thrillers starring superstars is the biggest dhokha with the audience!
 The highlight of the movie is just the climax.
 If suspense thrillers are your thing, give it a go.
 Also for Aparshakti and Khushalii's performances".
 Deepa Gahlot of Rediff rated the film 2 out of 5 stars and wrote "At no point in Dhoka: Round D Corner does the tension build up as it goes quickly from thriller to unintentional comedy".